5 Ways Technology Consultants Can Manage Their E&O Exposure

 E&O Risk Management Tip #5: Get Technology E&O Insurance

 You can do everything right and still be named in a frivolous lawsuit.
 When that happens, Errors and Omissions Insurance can be a lifesaver.
-Also called E&O, the coverage helps you handle legal disputes by helping you pay for:
+Coverage helps you handle legal disputes by helping you pay for:

 - Attorney fees.